Mofarrell1967/Staff-Analysis-Dashboards/README.md

 ## UX based design

-On the back of the user stories and verbal requirements it was agreed that the team would develop a Statement of Requirements to clearly call out what the expectations for the dasboards and detail all specific requirements before commencing the development process.
+On the back of the user stories and verbal requirements it was agreed that the team would develop a Statement of Requirements to clearly call out what the expectations for the dashboards and detail all specific requirements before commencing the development process.

 It was also set down that the testing methodology would remain in line with current team processes and all testing would follow a manual schedule of testing the layout
 & presentation of the dashboards and the functionality of content and formula.